segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 * **Duration:** ~1 hour (approx. 30 min presentation, interactive activity, & discussion, 30 min coding activity)

-* **Required Materials:** Pen, paper, and laptops with Internet access, preferably 1 per 4-5 students.
+* **Required Materials:** Pen, paper, Microsoft accounts, and laptops with Internet access, preferably 1 per 4-5 students.

 * **Audience:** Students ranging from high school to college, with skill levels spanning from little to no technical background to those with significant experience.